DomiStyle/esphome-panasonic-ac/README.md

 * Optional: While you can install the ESP where the old unit was I recommend rerouting the wire to the right side of the unit and placing the ESP where the external adapter sits.
 This makes it easier to replace in the future and doesn't require you to open your AC again
 * Cut off the cable where the wifi connector sits:
 ![wifi adapter](images/connector.jpg)
+Note: RX/TX is from the direction of the ESP, not the AC.
 * Solder 4 jumper cables to the exposed wires
 * Heat shrink the individual wires (**do not skip this step to avoid short ciruits**)
 ![wifi adapter](images/jumper_wires.jpg)